Ytrewq13/YtrewqOS/README.md

 - CMake >= v3.20
 - LLVM (clang) >= 11.1.0
 - QEMU (aarch64) - for running the OS only
+- `gdb-multiarch` - for debugging the boot process

 Make sure you *don't* have any of the following installed, as it can cause problems with linker path resolution: